Algolia ×

 <span data-algolia-repeat-item class="author-tag"></span>

-</div>data-algolia-hide-empty hides the element when the bound field is empty, null, or an empty array — useful for optional fields in cards.
+</select>data-algolia-hide-empty hides the element when the bound field is empty, null, or an empty array — useful for optional fields in cards.

 <div data-algolia-hide-empty="authors" data-algolia-repeat="authors">